 Whether you are a small startup business or a large corporation, disputes over the terms of contracts will happen.
 These disagreements can be stressful, time-consuming and costly.
 In the worst case scenario, they could jeopardise the future of your business.
 Therefore, it is sensible to educate yourself on the ways to minimise the impact of these disputes or avoid them altogether.
 You are already on the right track by researching and reading this article, so let’s get started.

-All parties must read the contract before signing.
+Having said that, do make sure all parties read the contract before signing.
 Most people will only skim over a contract before signing on the dotted line.
 This is not sensible.
 Whenever you are about to enter into an agreement with another party or parties, ensure that you read and understand all the terms and conditions.
 And when you are asking parties to enter into an agreement with you, encourage them, as far as you can, to do the same.

 Raise any concerns before signing.
 If you have any concerns about a contract, no matter how small you may think they are, discuss them with the other party or parties before signing.
 Imagine you were right to be concerned about that particular condition of the agreement.
 However, because you didn’t vocalise these issues, you subsequently find yourself in a difficult situation.
 Sort out as many areas of contention before you seal the deal.